-This let’s focus on beef tongue for a moment.
+Now let’s focus on the beef tongue for a moment.
 Beef tongue is a delicacy in Japan.
 You can have it mashed, fried, roasted, smoked, salted, or barbecued.
 Want it with eggs?
 No problem.
 Because it sells for about $6.00 a pound, it is an important cow part!
 In addition, the Japanese like the marbled meat from the U.S. for their ‘fast food’ beef bowl over rice.
-However, they prefer Australian grass fed beef for their ground beef.
+However, they prefer Australian grass-fed beef for their ground beef.
 The U.S. and Australia compete for Japan’s beef market, each providing roughly 40% and 50%, respectively.
 Japan is a particularly strong export market for the United States – which is why we need to have a competitive trade agreement.

 Why does Australia export more beef than the United States?
 Australia is part of the Japan-Australia Economic Partnership Agreement (JAEPA) effective January 2015.
 As a result of this trade agreement, on muscle cuts, the Japanese pay 11% less on taxes for Australian beef than what they pay in U.S. muscle cuts.
 But on the beef tongue, the difference is 3%, in favor of the U.S. The U.S., on the other hand, just has a basic WTO agreement with Japan that does not differentiate itself from other countries.

 According to a USDA analysis, the U.S. exports to Japan would lose significant market share to Australia unless similar trade agreements are formed.
 The analysis estimated that imports of Australian beef would rise by about $100 million and conversely, the imports of U.S. beef would fall by $100 million.
-Since the U.S. has decided not to participate in TPP, a ‘fair-trade’ bi-lateral agreement with Japan, or a ‘tri-lateral’ trade agreement with Japan and Australia, could increase U.S. exports to Japan significantly and put us on par with Australia and other countries.
+Since the U.S. has decided not to participate in TPP, a ‘fair-trade’ bi-lateral agreement with Japan, or a ‘tri-lateral’ trade agreement with Japan and Australia, it could increase U.S. exports to Japan significantly and put us on par with Australia and other countries.

 Trade is not all about taxes and tariffs

-The important and interesting thing about trade is that it is not just about the tariff.
+The important and interesting thing about trade is that it is not just about tariffs.
 Like any commodity, there are supply and demand fluctuations that change depending on the weather, crop prices, labor availability, the herd size, and supply/demand.
 Because of their drought, Australia had a smaller cattle herd – subsequently, it now costs more to process the cow.
-The United States on the other hand, had a larger herd and could be more competitive on pricing.
+The United States, on the other hand, had a larger herd and could be more competitive on pricing.
 At times there can be as much as over a $600 a head difference!
 And as we look ahead, based on meat industry supply and demand history, the herd size is anticipated to shrink in the U.S. and grow in Australia – having the reverse effect.

 The China Influence

 Another important trade partner for beef will be China.
-Because of the growing middle class – who is eating more beef each year – it is the world’s fastest growing beef import market with a value of $2.39 billion in 2015.
+Because of the growing middle class – who are eating more beef each year –, it is the world’s fastest-growing beef import market with a value of $2.39 billion in 2015.
 In 2016, the per capita beef consumption was 12.2 pounds.
 It is expected to continue to grow substantially as the middle class grows and the appetite for beef increases.
-Rising feed costs and limited land makes it easier and cost efficient for China to import rather than grow all its own beef.
+Rising feed costs and limited land makes it easier and cost effective for China to import rather than grow all its own beef.
 Just think of the impact on the export industry if 1.3 billion people ate just one more pound a year!
 In 2003, because of BSE (Mad Cow disease), China restricted imports from the United States and has received their beef from Brazil, Uruguay, Australia, and New Zealand.
 In 2002, the United States supplied roughly 70% of China’s beef.
 A trade agreement between China and the United States will be interesting to watch as there will certainly have to be variations between industries – however, the US has not successfully concluded an agreement with China, yet.
 Market access is dependent up such items as to whether cattle have antibiotics, steroids, and whether they can be fully traced from birth.